Alipakkr/Voyawander/README.md

 Links to Instagram, LinkedIn, and Facebook profiles are provided in the footer.

 ## Registration Page :-
+Key Features
+User-Friendly Interface: An intuitive and user-centric registration form ensures a straightforward sign-up process.

+Social Media Integration: Seamlessly register using popular social media accounts such as Facebook, Google, and Twitter.

+Clear Navigation: Intuitive links guide existing users to the login page for quick access.

+Secure Database Integration: User information is securely stored in the Voyawander database.

 <img src="https://github.com/Alipakkr/Project-quasar-7896/blob/main/image/Screenshot%20(1158).png">

 ## Hotel Booking :-